top of page

 2) The second part of the assessment is the Autism Diagnostic Interview - Revised (ADI-R).
 The ADI-R takes between 1.5 hours and 3 hours to complete.
 Parents / caregivers are asked about various areas and domains of their child's developmental history such as early development, current language and communication skills, social and play development and their interests.
 The child does not have to present for this part of the assessment and it can be conducted either in person or via video conferencing.

-Using information from the above two assessments a clinical decision can be made as to whether your child meets the clinical diagnostic criteria for Autism Spectrum Disorder.
+Using information from the above two assessments a clinical decision can be made as to whether you or your child meets the clinical diagnostic criteria for Autism Spectrum Disorder.

 After the assessments are completed it is written up into a report.
 This report will discuss the outcome of the assessment and any clinical diagnosis.
 We aim to write up the report and get it to you within 28 days.